Venezuela seeks to restore power amid looting; China offers help

-CARACAS (Reuters) - President Nicolas Maduro's government scrambled on Wednesday to return power to western Venezuela following heavy looting in the second largest city, while China offered to help the South American nation end its worst blackout on record.
+MARACAIBO/CARACAS (Reuters) - President Nicolas Maduro's government scrambled on Wednesday to return power to western Venezuela following heavy looting in the country's second largest city, while China offered to help the South American nation end its worst blackout on record.

 Looters smashed shop windows and made off with merchandise in more than 300 businesses across the state, located along the border with Colombia, the Zulia chapter of business organization Fedecamaras said in a statement.

-"This has truly been a tragedy," opposition legislator Nora Bracho, who represents Zulia in the National Assembly, said in a text message on Wednesday.
-"Not having power is already a burden with the temperature at 104 degrees.
-In addition, there's no potable water and no food."
+"About 100 people came into the store and took all the food, the point of sale terminals," said Maria Centeno, 29, the owner of a store selling food and furniture that was looted on Sunday.
+"They were people from the community.
+The police came by and they told me to sort it out myself."

+Following the wave of pillaging on Sunday, many businesses sold off their remaining merchandise on the cheap on fears that they, too, would be hit by mobs.

-The country's top food company, Empresas Polar, said four facilities in Maracaibo, the biggest city after the capital Caracas, had been sacked this week, with looters making off with water, soft drinks and pasta.
+The country's top food company, Empresas Polar, said four facilities in Maracaibo, Venezuela's biggest city after Caracas, the capital, had been sacked this week, with looters making off with water, soft drinks and pasta.

 The Information Ministry did not immediately reply to a request for comment.